 Festivities began on Thursday, December 1, with a Soarin’ Meet and a Welcome Meet.
 You won’t be surprised to learn that the Soarin’ Meet was crowded, with MFLers and other Disney guests alike.
 But who can argue with the aerial tour over California and its sites and smells?
 Not me!

 The Welcome Meet came next.
-We gathered at the Contemporary Resort with a goal of seeing the decorative highlights of all three Monorail resorts.
+We gathered at the Contemporary Resort with the goal of seeing the decorative highlights of all three Monorail resorts.
 Hostess Joyce gave all attendees original handmade tags, sporting our names in letter beads and a handsome Mickey Mouse.
-At the Contemporary, we spotted hidden Mickeys in the holiday workshop, then we hopped on the monorail to the Poly where we were so busy chatting we forgot to look at gingerbread long house, complete with encircling monorail.
+At the Contemporary, we spotted hidden Mickeys in the holiday workshop, then we hopped on the monorail to the Poly where we were so busy chatting we forgot to look at gingerbread longhouse, complete with encircling monorail.
 The Grand Floridian wowed us all with just how elegant and beautiful a hotel can be.
 The life-sized gingerbread house looked and smelled amazing.
-Everyone left this meet much better-acquainted, and in the holiday mood.
+Everyone left this meet much better acquainted, and in the holiday mood.

 We asked a number of the attendees of the Wishes Fireworks Cruise meet how it went.
 Cold seemed to be the operative word, followed by beautiful, fun and cold.
 The cruise left from the docks of the Wilderness Lodge, which is a treat in itself to visit during the holidays.
 Once on the boat and covered up in an appropriate amount of blankets, we were off on a jaunt around Bay Lake.
 Then we stopped in front of the Magic Kingdom.
 The music from Wishes was piped in so we could hear the whole thing along with see the fireworks from an amazing vantage point.
 What a great way to spend an evening with new and old friends – and not have to fight the crowds after the fireworks!